 - shopping centres

 - fast food outlets

 - various retail and service providers

-- 'The Sands Park' Trail Head access to the River to Rail Trail
+- 'The Sands Park' trail head access to the River to Rail Trail

+- netball courts in Rose Street

-- Albert Park, Duck Ponds, Gympie Gold Mining and Historical Museum precinct
+- Albert Park, Lake Alford, Gympie Gold Mining and Historical Museum precinct

 - large format retailers, service providers and industrial operators

 - motels.

 The highway is currently being regularly used as a pedestrian linkage with consistent pedestrian usage observed along much of the corridor.
-A reduction of through-traffic, particularly heavy vehicle traffic, will present some opportunities for improved walkability and active transport outcomes including landscaping, pedestrian connections, and landscaping.
+A reduction of through-traffic, particularly heavy vehicle traffic, will present some opportunities for improved walkability and active transport outcomes.
+Consultation with the Department of Transport and Main Roads should be undertaken about future ownership/maintenance/improvement (e.g. revegetation) of their surplus but flood prone land.

-Despite relatively high levels of usage the current pedestrian environment along the Bruce Highway offers little in the way of amenity with little in the way of shade or shade or pedestrian refuges.
-There is a piecemeal approach to pathways and no pedestrian paths from Aldi down to 'The Sands' and south to Alford Park area.
+Despite relatively high levels of usage the current pedestrian environment along the Bruce Highway offers little in the way of amenity, shade or pedestrian refuges.
+There is a piecemeal approach to pathways and no pedestrian paths from Aldi down to 'The Sands' and south to Lake Alford.
 This section of the road is narrow and bounded on either side by steep embankments.
 The shoulder of the road is also tight to the guard rails.
 No refuge or alternative thoroughfare options are provided for pedestrians.
 Notwithstanding the road being a dangerous option for pedestrians, pedestrian use is regularly observed along this section.
 It is noted that alternative pedestrian routes are not apparent, and the current highway forms a clear desire line for access, despite the obvious safety issues.

-The DTMR is currently in the design phase for a pedestrian footbridge adjacent to the Normanby Bridge, if delivered the footbridge will present an opportunity to complete a pedestrian linkage through to the Centro shopping centre via Hughes Terrace or Watts Street.
+The DTMR is currently in the design phase for a pedestrian footbridge adjacent to the Normanby Bridge.
+If delivered the footbridge will present an opportunity to complete a pedestrian linkage through to the Gympie Central shopping centre via Hughes Terrace or Watts Street, noting that the gradients along parts of this route will discourage many pedestrians.

 The pedestrian situation is somewhat better in the section from Excelsior Road to Monkland Street, but the footpath provision is inconsistent (as Albert Park is approached from the south the footpaths cease to exist) and little or no shade is on offer to pedestrians.
 A key opportunity to be capitalised on is strengthening the connection and relationship of Gympie with the Mary River.
+In this regard the transfer of DTMR land between Rose Street and Albert Park to council for parking, open space, revegetation and beautification would be beneficial.